pypancsv/pypancsv/docs/pres201901a/index.md

 6    724   Albert    Howard  ah@example.com  Imperial College of Science
 ```

-* _(Remember to "fork" the code before trying to edit it when you first open the starter code.)_
 * At the end of the program, add code that modifies the contents of `df1` as follows, and make your last line of code `print(df1)`:
  1. Add a column called `Hello` with the phrase `Yay Us` filled in all the way down
  2. Rename `Last` to `Last Name` and `First` to `First Name`